Adebisi1234/sweet-server/README.md

 # TODO

-Add a way to persist state between replacements
+- Add a way to persist state between replacements
+- Typescript support
+- fallback for wrong directory
+- option to specify working directory